Funding Results:

 Tree Nursery Program

-Focusing on the underprivileged Tanzanian region of Tarangire-Manyara, school kids plant trees that the giraffe like to eat and learn about habitat and biodiversity.
+Focusing on the underprivileged Tanzanian region of Tarangire-Manyara, school kids also plant trees that the giraffe like to eat and they learn about habitat and biodiversity.